mcuntz/partialwrap/docs/html/_sources/userguide.rst

 :func:`~partialwrap.wrappers.exe_mask_wrapper`.
 The two wrappers basically launch an external executable `exe` using Python's :mod:`subprocess` module, while providing functionality to write parameter files and read in model output.

-The wrappers write a parameter set into file(s) `parameterfile` that are needed by the external program `exe`.
-The external program `exe` should write its result(s) to (a) file(s) `outputfile`, which will then be read by the wrappers in return.
-This means that the two wrappers need to know a function `parameterwriter` that writes the parameters in the file(s) `parameterfile` suitable for the external model `exe`.
-The wrappers also need to know a function `outputreader` that reads the model output(s) from the file(s) `outputfile`, and possibly calculating an objective value or just passing back the output value(s).
+The wrappers of ``partialwrap`` write parameters into (a) parameter file(s) read by the external program `exe`.
+The external program `exe` writes results into (an) output file(s), which will then be read by the wrappers of ``partialwrap`` in return.

+This means that the two wrappers of ``partialwrap`` need a function `parameterwriter` that writes the parameters in the parameter file(s) `parameterfile`.
+The wrappers also need to read model output from `outputfile` with the function `outputreader`.
+The latter can also do further calculations such as calculating an objective function from the model output.

-Consider the *Rastrigin function* (https://en.wikipedia.org/wiki/Rastrigin_function), which is a popular function for performance testing of optimization algorithms:
+As an example, take the *Rastrigin function* (https://en.wikipedia.org/wiki/Rastrigin_function), which is a popular function for performance testing of optimization algorithms:
 :math:`y = a \cdot n + \sum_i^n (x_i^2 - a \cos(b \cdot x_i))`: